 While we welcome everyone from across the globe to participate in the event, the SAGE audience primarily speaks English.
 Entries and booths in entirely different languages can be difficult to navigate, and as a result, we ask that your submission, as well as your booth page, are primarily in English.
 You are more than welcome to have multiple languages in your booth and entry so long as English is one of them and preferably the default one!

 - A note on Patreons and Donations for Fan Games

 Please note that we will not accept any fan games that are accepting any donations of any kind towards their project, even if the game itself is free.
 This absolutely includes any sort of Patreon (or related sites) linked to the project or the creators/team behind it, as well as itch.io with pages asking for donations.
 SEGA has been kind enough to allow us to run SAGE for all these years without issue, but fan games should always be about learning and passion, not for profit.
 This rule does not apply to indie or original titles submitted to SAGE as long as they have free demos available.

-If you're unsure on how to submit to SAGE or how to make your booth, we have created a detailed guide for last year's event:
+If you're unsure on how to submit to SAGE or how to make your booth, we have created a detailed guide for SAGE 2021's event: